Presenter: Tamara Kasper, MS, CCC-SLP, BCBA

 "This online course by Tami Kasper is amazing!" – Nancy Kaufman, MA, CCC-SLP

-"Moving beyond requesting was a great chapter in this presentation.
-Also, the chapter on social skills."
+"Moving beyond requesting was a great section in this presentation.
+Also, the section on social skills."
 D.A.
 (Mar.
 2023)

 "The first part (choosing a communication system, transition to speech, etc.) was especially beneficial.
 I liked the videos and examples."
 G.L.
 (Mar.
 2023)